When you miss a dose of your blood pressure medicine, you might not notice a difference.

 to remind you to pick up the next refill.

-drop in your blood pressure.
+a dangerous drop in your blood pressure.

 Never stop taking your medicine without talking with your provider first.
 If your